-Contemplation increases willingness to follow up with the doctorJuly 30th, 2013 in Psychology & Psychiatry /
+Contemplation increases willingness to follow up with the doctorJuly 30, 2013 in Medicine & Health / Psychology & Psychiatry

 Some studies of at-risk populations suggest that up to half of the people tested for HIV never return to the doctor's office to find out their test results.
 While many of these people may simply forget to return or deem the results unimportant, it is likely that a portion of people don't return because they don't want to know the results.